Ancastal/TikTok-Researcher/README.md

 ## Acknowledgements

 This program is built using the [TikTokApi](https://github.com/davidteather/TikTok-Api) by David Teather and [pyktok](https://github.com/dfreelon/pyktok) by Deen Freelon.
 Their efforts in creating and maintaining these libraries have significantly simplified the process of interacting with TikTok's data, offering a powerful toolset for developers and researchers interested in analyzing TikTok content.
 We extend our gratitude to the creators and contributors of these projects for their valuable contributions to the open-source community.

+## Future Updates

+- Improved search capabilities (by keywords, author, hashtags, trends)
+- Machine translation from and into any high-resource language.

 ## License